Sunny-The7ank/Rust_book_projects/03_06_loops/README.md

     fn main() {
         let a = [10, 20, 30, 40, 50];

         for element in a.iter() {
             println!("the value is: {}", element);
         }
     }

+When run, this code produces the same output as the `while` loop, but now the loop is much safer.
+If the size of a collection accessed with a `while` loop is changed, the conditional needs to be changed.
+With a `for` loop, we are iterating over each item in the collection in turn.
+The `for` loop is also more concise.

+The safety and conciseness of `for` loops make them the most commonly used type of loop in Rust.
+Even in situations where you want to run a piece of code a certain number of times, as in the countdown example from earlier, mots Rust devs would use a `for` loop.
+The way to implement this is with a `Range`, which is a type provided by the standard library that generates all numbers in sequence starting from one number and ending before another number.

+Here's what that countdown would look like, using `for` and another method we haven't seen `rev`, which reverses a range.

+    fn main() {
+        for number in (1..4).rev() {
+            println!("{}!", number);
+        }
+        println!("LIFTOFF!!!");
+    }